 Agents are usually deployed manually.
 This typically entails either:

-- physically going to each target machine and installing the agent or
+- Physically going to each target machine and installing the agent

 Some agents may also be installed using certain automated mass deployment technologies but not all IT assets monitoring solutions support this capability.